IT Project Manager Salary (17/09/2023) in the United States

 It's important to note that IT project managers may also be eligible for benefits such as health insurance, retirement plans, and bonuses or incentives based on performance.
 These factors can also impact overall compensation and should be considered when evaluating job offers or negotiating salaries.

 According to recent IT project manager salary statistics, yearly salaries can range from around $89,000 for junior level positions to over $170,000 per year for senior-level roles.
-The exact salary for each IT project manager will depend on their specific level of experience, education, skills, and other factors.
+The exact salary for each IT project manager will depend on their specific level of experience, education, project management skills, soft skills, and other factors.

 It's also worth noting that the demand for IT project managers is expected to remain high in the coming years, particularly as more businesses and organizations rely on technology and digital solutions to operate.
 This demand could lead to more competitive salaries and benefits for qualified IT project managers.